 3. What opportunities for training and professional development has the project provided?

-A Ph.D. student has worked on this project.
-He is progressing nicely on this project and plans to graduate in the summer of 2017.
+A Ph.D. student has worked on this project and he graduated in the summer of 2017.
+Currently, he is a postdoc at North Carolina State University.
 He has presented his work at the National Scab Forum, participates in weekly lab meetings, and meets regularly with me.